daudaml/Genomic-annotation-classification/README.md

 ## Results and Graph

-In your example, you ran the genomic annotation and classification pipeline on the Pseudomonas genus to classify pathogenicity in different samples.
+In this project, we ran the genomic annotation and classification pipeline on the Pseudomonas genus to classify pathogenicity in different samples.
 The achieved accuracy was around 96%.
-To further understand the relationship between the number of selected features and accuracy, you reran the pipeline for different feature counts and plotted a graph.
+To further understand the relationship between the number of selected features and accuracy, we reran the pipeline for different feature counts and plotted a graph.

 ![Accuracy Graph](https://github.com/daudaml/Genomic-annotation-classification/blob/main/images/1.jpg?raw=true)